1. Home

 A VPN also has a few downsides that are worth keeping in mind.
 A big one is speed, which can slow down if the server you’re connected to is far away from your real location or is overcrowded with users or high-bandwidth activity.
 Even some of the big companies suffer from bottlenecks that can make your subscription feel worthless pretty fast.

 Plus, while a VPN hides your activity from your internet provider, it doesn’t protect you from everything.
-The “private” part “VPN” is a bit misleading if you’re not sure how it all works.
+The “private” part of “VPN” is a bit misleading if you’re not sure how it all works.
 For instance, if you sign in to a website, like your bank or email account, that knows other things about you, that site still knows who you are.
-Sending an email on a VPN works the same way as if the VPN were switched off; it’s just your IP address that changes.

 Don’t get the wrong idea, though: while there are VPN dangers to know about, they can still be a helpful tool; they’re just not perfect and all-encompassing.
 Using one won’t fix slow internet from your ISP, and it won’t protect you if you download dangerous files or use passwords that are too easy to guess.

-Tips for Using a VPN Effectively
+Tips for How to Use a VPN Effectively

-Using a VPN might sound scary or confusing at first, especially after learning that it might be banned where you live.
+Knowing how to use a VPN might sound scary or confusing at first, especially after learning that it might be banned where you live.
 But using one gets easier once you learn a few small tricks.
 Here’s how to get the most out of any VPN you choose:

 • For better performance, pick a server that’s close to your physical location.